natecraddock/website/posts/reckless-drivin-part-01.md

 </div>

 After replacing types and keywords like `nil`, `UInt32`, and `Boolean`, with `NULL`, `uint32_t`, and `bool`, I also created a few [typedefs](https://github.com/natecraddock/reckless-drivin/commit/32b723c0aa32c9c7005efbd88b1cf57814c87306) for types common throughout the source code.
-Things like
+Statements like

 <div class="full-bleed">